kbd/prompt/README.md

 ## Description

 A command line is a fundamental interface to a computer.
-The prompt is the status the computer shows the human after each command.
+The prompt is the status the computer shows the human before each command.

 The prompt should: